 Scratch is designed to give children a helping hand when they begin to code and importantly, it deals in positivity and success via trial and error.
 With Scratch, there are no strict rules or text commands as there are with other “senior” programming languages.

-It gives teachers and children the opportunity to dream up new projects and challenges for the intended learning outcomes in line with the curriculum, in an immediately engaging environment for the entire class.
+Scratch gives teachers and children the opportunity to dream up new projects and challenges for the intended learning outcomes in line with the curriculum, in an immediately engaging environment for the entire class.
 Designing, building and sharing those projects with others is part of the fun.

 All of this early learning can lead children to find a true interest in computer science, a career which today, is extremely important, rewarding, well-respected and lucrative.

-In schools, Scratch can be used in collaboration with popular floor and programming robots too, which brings another aspect to coding – seeing a tangible object move from the instruction within code on the screen.
+Collaboration with popular floor and programming robots too, which brings another aspect to coding – seeing a tangible object move from the instruction within code on the screen.
 This certainly helps children to visualise potential careers in engineering and robotics.